Understanding Microalbuminuria: Causes, Symptoms, and Treatment Options

-What is meant by microalbuminuria?
+What is Meant by Microalbuminuria?

 Microalbuminuria is detected by a urine test and may be an indicator of kidney disease.
 Microalbuminuria also means that urine has an abnormally small amount of a protein called albumin.
 The levels of albumin are higher than the normal range of albumin but lower than the dipstick positive proteinuria test.
 Albuminuria, a sign of more advanced kidney disease, is a more serious disorder.